RNDpacman/blockchain_dns_system/README.md

 # Emercoin DNS, Alfis DNS and Unbound DNS in a docker

-Get access to blockchain-based dns systems on your PC (EmerDNS, Alfis DNS)
+Get access to blockchain-based dns systems on your PC (EmerDNS, Alfis DNS and ClearNet)

+## Install
 Clone git:

 ```